NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/MONAIBundleIntegrationTutorial/Readme.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->
 Our objective is to provide a detailed step by step description on how to use MONAI bundle for this task.

-I am pleased to confirm that we’ve successfully implemented the MONAILabel monaibundle setup.
-Here’s an overview of the steps I undertook to achieve this:

-Firstly, I began by uninstalling the existing MONAILabel and Monai installations.
+Firstly, begin by uninstalling the existing MONAILabel and Monai installations.
 This was accomplished by running the following commands in the terminal:

 pip uninstall monailabel
 pip uninstall monai

 Subsequently, I adhered to our outlined procedures for setting up MONAILabel from scratch.
-For those who need to refer to these instructions, they can be found on our Project Week webpage 1.
+For those who need to refer to [these instructions]([url](https://projectweek.na-mic.org/PW37_2022_Virtual/Projects/MONAILabelLung/MONAILabel_Installation.html)), they can be found on our Project Week webpage 1.

 I followed these guidelines until I reached the command to set the MONAILabel script paths: